 - Place arugula on bun, top with radish and red onion.

-- Combine wasabi and mayonnaise in a bowl and dollop onto salmon pattie.
+Combine wasabi and mayonnaise in a bowl and dollop onto salmon pattie.
 Top with burger bun top!

 note 2- any decent bun would be fun, I just love ciabatta bread!
 Sourdough would be perfect too!